db-code-rabbit/Release-LLNL-LH2Transfer/README.md

 # Release LH2 Transfer Simulation

 This release proposes minor modifications of the LH2TS (for "LH2 Transfer Simulation") code developed and published online such as https://github.com/LLNL/LH2Transfer.
-These modifications only concern the file LH2Simulate.m, in which the expressions of the Nusselt number used to calculate the thermal exchanges, walls/fluids (liquid phase and gas phase) inside the external tank (ET) have been corrected.
+These modifications only concern the file LH2Simulate.m, in which the expressions of the Nusselt number used to calculate the heat exchanges, walls/fluids (liquid phase and gas phase) inside the external tank (ET) have been corrected.

 # Description of the files and folders